rdaneelu/checkgit/README.md

 1. Create a git repo with "git init" ($GIT_DIR must be $WORK_TREE/.git).
-2. Make sure your work-tree path is in a file by default in $HOME/.config/.checkgit The file by default is $HOME/.config/.checkgit and should have this
+2. Make sure your work-tree path is in a file by default in $HOME/.config/.checkgit
+3. Execute checkgit.sh
+4. Choose to fetch remote repositories if you didn't recently
+5. Choose to ignore or include untracked files

+The file by default is $HOME/.config/.checkgit and should have this
 <pre>
 /home/user/work/project1      ~name_repo